Kate Quinn

-Kate Quinn is an American writer, known for her works of historical fiction.
+Kate Quinn is an American writer known for her works of historical fiction.

 Early life and education

 Quinn was born and raised in Long Beach, California.
 She graduated from Boston University with a BA (2004) and a master's degree (2006) in classical voice.

-Career
+Writing

-Quinn's novels often focus on women's unexpected roles in history such as military snipers, spies, and code breakers.
-Booklist's starred review notes that her 2024 book The Briar Club is a "compulsively readable" book that would be well received by "those who love woman-led historical fiction with rich, appealing characters."
+Quinn's novels often focus on women's underrepresented roles in history.

-Her works have been set in several historical eras, including five novels that take place during the Roman Empire, two books about the Borgias in the Italian Renaissance, and most recently a series of novels set in the 1940s and 1950s, centering on the events during and after the Second World War.
+Her works have been set in several historical eras, including five novels that take place in the Roman Empire, two books about the House of Borgia in the Italian Renaissance, and a series of novels set in the 1940s and 1950s during and after the Second World War.

-She has also contributed to a series of historical novels that were collaboratively written with 5-6 other authors, in which each author wrote a separate chapter presenting a different character's voice, which together make up a single overlapping story.
-The first of these, A Day of Fire: A Novel of Pompeii is in development for a limited series from Amazon studios.
+She has also contributed to a series of historical novels that were collaboratively written with 5-6 other authors, in which each author writes a separate chapter presenting a different character's voice, which together make up a single overlapping story.
+The first of these, A Day of Fire: A Novel of Pompeii is in development for a limited series from Amazon Studios.